Sewing room lighting ideas

 3. I would also suggest that the sewing room needs to be painted in light colors and the furniture itself should be a lighter color.

 Dark colors absorb light.
-On rare occasions, I need a longer table which does not fit in my sewing room and in these instances I am using a portable table that I set up in my living room.
-There are dark brown bookcases there, desk, etc. No light colors.
+On rare occasions, I need a longer table that does not fit in my sewing room, and in these instances, I am using a portable table that I set up in my living room.
+There are dark brown bookcases there, a desk, etc. No light colors.
 Guess what?
-The room has 10 feet ceilings, two large windows ( 72” wide ) facing South PLUS a 9 feet high patio door, also 72” wide.
+The room has 10 feet ceilings and two large windows ( 72” wide ) facing South PLUS a 9 feet high patio door, also 72” wide.
 And I need to turn on the lights!

 4. Try to use natural light as much as possible.